tektoncd/pipeline/docs/install.md

 Alpha features are still in development and their syntax is subject to change.
-To enable these, set the `enable-api-fields` feature flag to `"alpha"` in the `feature-flags` ConfigMap alongside your Tekton Pipelines deployment.
+To enable these, set the `enable-api-fields` feature flag to `"alpha"` in the `feature-flags` ConfigMap alongside your Tekton Pipelines deployment via `kubectl edit configmap feature-flags -n tekton-pipelines`.

 Features currently in "alpha" are: